stnbu/mass_gathering/README.md

 # Mass Gathering

-...is 3D gravity-based game where you (a planet) try to bring about collisions with other planets with momentum-altering missiles.
+...is 3D gravity-based game where you, a mass in free-fall, influence the momentum of planets with the goal of causing them to collide.
+Collisions between two planets will cause them to merge.

+Mass Gathering is built in Rust using the Bevy game framework.

 Here's a short video clip of four clients playing over the network, along with copious debug output...